rhyas/GPXConverter/README.md

 if you check both Strava and RideWithGPS, make sure your login info matches for both sites.

-Activity Type and Name don't work.
+Activity Type and Name don't work for Strava.
 This is a bug in Strava's API, not the application.